oc-shopaholic/oc-shopaholic-plugin/README.md

 * contribution to a project following these [instructions](https://github.com/lovata/oc-shopaholic-plugin/blob/master/CONTRIBUTING.md);
 * localization to your language using [Crowdin](https://crowdin.com/project/shopaholic-plugin-for-october) service.

+Let us know if you have any other questions, ideas or suggestions!
+Just drop a line at shopaholic@lovata.com.
 ## License

 © 2019, [LOVATA Group, LLC](https://github.com/lovata) under [GNU GPL v3](https://opensource.org/licenses/GPL-3.0).